Big Bear Pinball / FSPA League Rules

 - A player may not select the same machine for a head-to-head (2-player) game against the same opponent in both the semifinals and finals.

-If a player is not present when it is time for their machine selections, that player will drop one position in seeding, and the next lowest seeded player will advance, and immediately be asked to provide game selections.
+If a player is not present when it is time for their machine selections, that player will drop to the lowest playoff seed in their division.
+All lower seeded players will advance one seed, and the next seeded player will immediately be asked to provide machine selections.

 8.4 Ties in Playoff Qualification